Billy Row

 Billy Row is a village in County Durham, England.
 It is situated a short distance to the north of Crook.
 According to the 2001 census Billy Row has a population of 824.

-The name Billy Row was given by Sir William Row who was given the land of billy row.
+Etymology

+The name Billy Row is of Old English origin.
+The element Billy is from billing ("a hill") with Row referring to a row of houses (OE rāw).
+Associations with Will o' the Raw (also known as William De Raw and Sir William Row) are folk etymology.